iiconocimiento/iic-aws/README.md

-# iic-aws
+# IIC-AWS
-Functionality and support for IIC Sagemaker Products
+This repository provides functionality and documentation for using IIC ML products via AWS Sagemaker Marketplace.